Resurrection of the Daleks: Story format

 This story was intended to be four parts of the usual 23-minute length.
 However, due to the BBC's coverage of the 1984 Winter Olympics held in Sarajevo, Yugoslavia, the series' regular slot was not available.
 Rather than interrupt transmission, the decision was taken to transmit the story as two double-length episodes (46 minutes per episode), on consecutive Wednesdays rather than season 21's normal Thursday/Friday timeslot.
 It is often asserted that it was directly because of the success of the two-part experiment that the following season was produced in the same format: however, this decision had already been made.

 The first copy of the story to be sold to American PBS stations by the BBC was done in the original four-part serial format.
 However, part two had a raw soundtrack, lacking sound effects and music.
 The compilation version, in which the entire story is compressed into one feature-length episode, had the entire second half with the raw soundtrack, but the second quarter with music and effects intact.
 The portions with the raw soundtrack also included some extra scenes not used in the final four-part cut.

 Cast notes

-This is wrongly stated by Matthew Robinson on the DVD commentary as the television debut of Leslie Grantham.
-He had actually made his debut as a character called Boollie in a BBC2 Playhouse production called "Jake's End".
+It is wrongly stated by Matthew Robinson on the DVD commentary that this serial is the television debut of actor Leslie Grantham.
+He had actually made his debut in 1982 as a character called Boollie in a BBC2 Playhouse production called "Jake's End".
 Grantham was offered the role of either Galloway or Kiston, and chose the latter because it would afford him more screen time and was a more challenging role.
 He was soon cast as "Dirty" Den Watts in the soap opera EastEnders, again being cast on the recommendation of Matthew Robinson; following his return to the soap opera in 2004, his character addressed another character, wheelchair-using Ian Beale, as 'Davros', and encountered a police officer named 'Kiston', meta-references to his appearance in Doctor Who.
+Doctor Who would shortly afterwards reference Den Watts in 2006's "Army of Ghosts" as part of a sequence showing international culture, including EastEnders, adapting to the sudden appearance of silvery ghosts across the world.